Writing C# Functions

 What's next?

-• Scratch an itch.
-What do you hate doing manually?
-What would look cool?
+• Have fun with it!
+What do you think would look cool?
 What would look silly?
+Build that!

 Here are some other good resources: